Contact Dr. Julie for more information on the amazing health benefits

 36. Restore Vitality in the Mouth.
 When your breath is sharp and your mouth feels furry, peppermint oil with water (and lemon oil) creates a healthy, refreshing mouth rinse that leaves a lasting crisp, clean feeling.

 37. It’s About Air Flow.
 When sinuses seem to be clogged, and throats swollen and scratchy, diffuse peppermint oil (or apply topically on the chest or under the nose) for almost immediate relief and revitalizing air flow.
-Peppermint acts as an expectorant and may provide relief for colds, cough, sinusitis, asthma, and bronchitis.
+Peppermint acts as an expectorant and may provide relief for aches, coughs, sinus discomfort, occasional breathing discomfort and lung discomfort.
 See guidelines on the last page for aromatic use.

 38. Cool the Joints.
 When the ravages of time wreak havoc on your joints, leaving that hot and achy feeling, peppermint oil mixed with lavender oil cools and soothes the pain.